fluence-gateway-client

 Fluence::Gateway.configure |

-Configuration DSL (credentials, gateway and appcenter URLs, timeout). |
+Configuration DSL (credentials, gateway and appcenter URLs, OAuth2 scope, timeout, SSR flag, user-declared tenants).
+Every setting also accepts an ENV fallback. |

 Fluence::Gateway::Client.with_service(:name) { } |